vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/truffle-install-and-configure.md

 truffle-config.js
 ```
 ## Configure networks
-We have 2 files for our configuration `truffle.js` and `truffle-config.js`.
-The both files can be used for configuration.
-If you are using Windows when you use `truffle` command you will receive script error, because windows tries to run the file.
-You can use **Powershell** or delete `truffle.js` file and use only `truffle-config.js`.
-In the examples in this chapter we will use **powershell** instead cmd.
+We have 2 files for our configuration: `truffle.js` and `truffle-config.js`.
+Both files can be used for configuration.
+If you are using Windows, when you use `truffle` command you will receive a script error, because Windows tries to run the file.
+You can use **PowerShell** or delete the `truffle.js` file and use only `truffle-config.js`.
+In the examples in this chapter we will use **PowerShell** instead of **cmd**.

-In the `truffle.js` file we must specify the network, this network will be used for migrating and deploying contracts to this network.
-If you developing and you want to test your contracts, use **ganache**, because the transactions will be executed immediately and you will save time.
+In the `truffle.js` file we must specify the network, this network will be used for migrating and deploying contracts.
+If you are developing and you want to test your contracts, use **Ganache**, because the transactions will be executed immediately and you will save time.

 ```js
 module.exports = {